Sakura-sx/cf-shield/README.md

 +the parts in green are the prompts that you will see
 -the parts in red are an example of what a user would enter
 ```
+Please ignore the `+` and `-` signs, they are only for formatting.
+They are not part of the setup.
+You should not enter them.

 ```diff
   /$$$$$$  /$$$$$$$$       /$$$$$$  /$$       /$$           /$$       /$$